-The AmSIA consists of two awards, the Innovation Award and Impact Award.
-The Innovation Award is awarded to the best innovative ideas that contribute to a better world.
-The Impact Award is a lifetime achievement award for Amsterdam researchers who have created meaningful impact to society with their innovations.
+The AmSIA is based on two awards, the Innovation Award and the Impact Award.
+The Innovation Award is awarded to the best innovative research-based ideas that contribute to a better world.
+The Impact Award is an achievement award for Amsterdam researchers who have created meaningful impact to society with their research projects and innovations.

 The Amsterdam Science & Innovation Award is organized by IXA, the joint knowledge transfer office of Amsterdam UMC, Amsterdam University of Applied Sciences (HvA), University of Amsterdam (UvA) and the Vrije Universiteit Amsterdam (VU).
 The City of Amsterdam fully endorses this innovation award for the city of Amsterdam.

 Halleh Ghorashi, Jeroen Kluck and Hergen Spits winners Impact Award 2021!News